Text-to-speech (TTS) is an assistive technology that reads digital text aloud. It’s sometimes called “read aloud” technology.

 Did you know that your child may be eligible for free digital text-to-speech books?
 Learn more.

 And since TTS lets kids both see and hear text when reading, it creates a multisensory reading experience.
 Researchers have found that the combination of seeing and hearing text when reading:

 - Improves word recognition

-- Increases the ability to pay attention and remember information
+- Increases the ability to pay attention and remember information while reading

 - Allows kids to focus on comprehension instead of sounding out words